Mesmaroth/discord-AkephalosBot/README.md

 ### Playing Sounds:
 Sounds are executed when the command for that sound is called, the bot leaves the voice channel as soon as it is done playing the sound file.
 You don't need to code anything for putting custom sounds.
 You just need to drag and drop the file in to the `sounds` folder and you are all set.
 The command for executing the sound on discord is what ever the filename is.
-If I have a sound file named `example.mp3` in the sound folder, then the command for that would be `!example`
+If I have a sound file named `example.mp3` in the sound folder, then the command for that would be `!example`.
+Use `!sounds` to show a list of all sounds currently in the sounds folder.

 ### Adding commands:
-Please follow the format in `akebot/botCommands.json` in order to create or edit your own commands.
-If you want to cusomize the output of how `!commands` is shown, edit `commandList.txt`
+You can use the `!addcmd [command] [type] [message]` to add command from discord.
+To customize your command more then you need to edit the properties in `akebot/botCommands.json`, make sure you follow the format.

  **Command Properties**:
-  - `command` or `command2`: Set the command you want this command to be triggered when someone types it
+  - `command` or `command2`: Set a command to be triggered.
   - `type`: The type of command you are trying to make.
 Either `text` or `image`
   - `delay`: The amount of time to delay your command from being executed in milliseconds e.g 5000 = 5 seconds Without quotes
-  - `typing`: Shows that the bot is typing depending on the length of your message Set this to either `true` or `false` without quotes
+  - `typing`: Shows that the bot is typing depending on the length of your message Set this to either `true` or `false` without quotes. *Not setting it, is false.
   - `message`: The output message you want to deliever after your command has been executed
-  - `file`: Path to your file, including extension `pictures/example.png`
+  - `file`: Path to your file, including extension `"pictures/example.png"`
-  - `filename`: Name of your file, be sure to include the extension if you want to display an image instead of uploading the image
+  - `filename`: Name of your file, be sure to include the extension if you want to display an image instead of uploading the image `"example.png"`
-  - `tts`: Whether the message will be in Text To Speech
+  - `tts`:  Whether the message will be in Text To Speech. `true` or `false`

 ## Bot Commands:

- **Sudo Dev Commands** *Commands only for the bot developer, e.g You.
+ **Sudo Dev Commands** *Commands only for the bot developer, E.G You.
 Make sure your credenitals is correct in `akebot/sudo.json`*
   - `~writeout`: Outputs the bot properties for data to a file called bot.JSON
   - `~reboot`: Reboot this bot
   - `~disconnect`: Disconnects the bot
   - `~announce`: Global announcment to all servers this bot is connected to.
 Can be used for emergencies
-  - `~setGame`: Set the bot presence. e.g `~setGame Overwatch` = `playing Overwatch` status
+  - `~setGame`: Set the bot presence to playing a game.
+E.G `~setGame Overwatch`

  **General**
   - `!about`: About this bot